-Capacity Optimizer solves the problem of application-level underutilization by providing the scheduler with real-time visibility into actual CPU, GPU, and memory utilization levels inside applications to enable more intelligent resource allocation decisions.
+Pepperdata Capacity Optimizer automatically solves the problem of workload resource overprovisioning by giving the system scheduler real-time visibility into actual CPU, GPU, and memory utilization levels.
+This allows the scheduler to launch more containers per node—whether in Kubernetes or YARN—without requiring additional nodes.

 Once Capacity Optimizer is enabled: